What is the Inventory Conversion Period?

 Inventory Conversion Period Formula

-The formula is stated as under:
+The formula is as under:-

-As sales price, less cost of sales is the gross profit margin of the organization.
-Hence some organizations do not take the average sales while calculating this period to determine the exact conversion period.
-In comparison, it is also a fact that the analyst calculates this period by taking into account sales.
-It is because it helps readers of financial statement to understand better and ultimately, the company has to convert inventory into sales; hence sales is taken as the base for calculating the conversion cycle.
+As sales price, less cost of sales is the gross profit marginGross Profit MarginGross Profit Margin is the ratio that calculates the profitability of the company after deducting the direct cost of goods sold from the revenue and is expressed as a percentage of sales.
+It doesn’t include any other expenses into account except the cost of goods sold. of the organization.
+Hence, some organizations do not take the average sales while calculating this period to determine the exact conversion period.
+In comparison, it is also a fact that the analyst calculates this period by considering sales.
+It is because it helps readers of financial statements to understand better.
+Ultimately, the company has to convert inventory into sales; hence, sales are the base for calculating the conversion cycle.

 Formula = Inventory/ Sales * 365